vatsal404/single_top_analyser/data/README_JSONfiles.md

-## correction tools in BaseAnalyser
+## correction tools in SingleTopAnalyzer
 - correction.lib is added to the framework
 - jsonfiles updated for 2018_UL
 - btag correction is added as weight.